Employee wellbeing and resilience competencies of HR professionals are rising to the top of the priority list for employers.

 For many, it’s a giant leap from measuring employee productivity to supporting employees through emotional or mental health challenges.
 To be honest, many managers will be uncomfortable.
 They’ll wish that the new responsibility would remain with the HR professionals who have been providing this kind of support for years.
 But it won’t work unless managers get involved.

 The good news is that there are an increasing number of leadership development models available to help you help your managers take on this new area of responsibility.
 With the right support, role modeling, practice, and policies, managers can become proficient at asking about employee health while checking on their ability to get the work done.
 They’ll be better able to spot concerning behavior patterns.
 Together, your managers will become essential catalysts for employees becoming more resilient, operating collaboratively and adaptively to changes and opportunities.

-If you’re just starting to explore how to tie employee wellbeing to organizational resilience, read our white paper How to Unleash the Power of Competencies for tips on defining and aligning resiliency competencies.
-Or contact us to find out how Avilar’s WebMentor Skills™ can help your senior leaders, HR leaders, and managers develop the skills, knowledge, and experience they need to build workforce resilience.
+If you’re just starting to explore how to tie employee wellbeing to organizational resilience, read our white paper: How to Unleash the Power of Competencies for tips on defining and aligning resiliency competencies.
+Want your senior leaders, HR leaders, and managers to develop the skills, knowledge, and experience they need to build workforce resilience?
+Contact us to find out how Avilar’s WebMentor Skills™ can help.